amin-norollah/CSite_Backend_dotNet6/README.md

 # CSite Backend

+CSite is a sample open-source .Net 6 backend project using cutting-edge technologies.

-It would be an interesting project to help my student to learn how to use modern technologies, frameworks, and libraries in developing the .Net back-end.
+It would be an interesting project to help beginners to learn how to use modern technologies, frameworks, and libraries in developing the .Net back-end.

 This educational web API is built using .NET Core 6.0 and helps the student learn the following items:
 - Build data-driven RESTful API